In this experiment we’ll share with you scientifically proven data on how we got over 50% more clicks on our Facebook Ads!

 Here’s how we structured the campaign:

-Not only did we want to compare between posts with and without comments, we also wanted to see if the sentiment of the comments mattered.
+Not only did we want to compare between posts with and without comments (to test the first hypothesis), we also wanted to see if the sentiment of the comments mattered (to test the second hypothesis).

 This is important because both ads must not run at the same time.
 If they did, then the same people might see both ads and their decision to click on the ad may be affected by the comments they saw, hence influencing the accuracy of our results.